grantcolley/dotnetwhat/README.md

 #### Calculate Moving Average
 Write a moving average calculator class for a single security.

-- Think about how this class should be implemented.
+Think about how this class should be implemented, for example:
-- For example, should it use a push based or pull based approach?
+- should it use a push based or pull based approach?
+- it should be unit testable

 ```C#
 // Interface used to abstract the system clock.